LIFE-SpaceMission/Angerhausen2024_LIFESeries-XII/README.md

 	- `trappist_updatedclouds`: Trappist-1
 	Each file contains: Wavelegnth [microns] and Spectral Radiance [W/sr/m2/um] at varying abundances of N2O.
 Columns are labeled as: NoN2O (no N2O in the spectrum), 1Tmol, 10Tmol, 100Tmol molecule (1, 10, 100 Teramol/yr N2O.)

+> **Note:** The Jupyter notebook  [conversion.ipynb](conversion.ipynb) allows you to convert to LIFEsim-friendly units to reproduce the Figures in the paper.